- Aquatics

 Waikanae coastal environment

 The Waikanae coastline consists of a flat sandy beach backed by vegetated dunes which provides good natural protection for houses from the effects of coastal erosion and flooding.
 Waikanae Beach is at the northern end of the wave shadow created by Kāpiti Island.
-Sand is supplied to this area by persistent southward longshore transport of sediments from the four large rivers to the north (Whanganui, Whangaehu, Rangitikei and Manawatu Rivers).
-The supply rate is greater than the transport losses to the south, resulting in long term shoreline growth.
+Sand is supplied to this area by persistent southward longshore transport of sediments from the four large rivers to the north (Whanganui, Whangaehu, Rangitikei and Manawatū rivers).
+The supply rate is greater than the transport losses to the south, resulting in long-term shoreline growth.

 Present-day erosion and flood hazards